santosned/cmdye/README.md

 ## API

-**CmDye** may be the ideal option for creating pre-formatted messages.
+**CmDye** may be the ideal option for creating pre-formatted console messages.
 The API is being carefully built to allow this while also not badly impacting bundle size or performance.

 ⚠️ **Note:** Some escape codes are still being tested, which means some escape codes might not work in some terminals or edge cases.
 If you find one of these bugs please [report it](https://github.com/santosned/cmdye/issues).